0xLuca/gta-update-infos/mpsum2/README.md

 Released: 2022/07/26

 _This Information collection contains all the new things I found while browsing the update's game files.
-It consists of to parts:_
+It consists of two parts:_
 - **Data**: This part contains everything new that I found.
 - **Images**: This part contains images of the most important new additions.